Schools in Mumbai to remain shut till December 31

 The BMC said Mumbai's average doubling rate of COVID- 19 cases is 310 days, while the average growth rate is at 0.22 per cent.

-According to the BMC's data, the city has 439 containment zones and 4,491sealed buildings.
+According to BMC's data, the city has 439 containment zones and 4,491sealed buildings.
 The civic body seals a building or declares a containment zone after one or more patients from there test positive for the infection.